 Aspect considered Decision facility.
 The operator's risk assessment is satisfactory.
 Operating techniques General operating techniques We have reviewed the techniques used by the operator and compared these with the relevant guidance notes and we consider them to represent appropriate techniques for the facility.
 The operating techniques that the applicant must use are specified in table S1.2 in the environmental permit.
-The operating techniques are as follows: There are seven poultry houses (numbered 1 - 7) which are ventilated by roof fans with an emission point higher than 5.5 metres above ground level and a efflux velocity greater than 11m/s; All seven houses also have gable end fans, operated infrequently to maintain temperature, typically in the summer months.
-Poultry litter will be removed from the site and spread to land, owned by third parties.
-Water from the wash out of poultry houses is channelled to underground collection tanks to await export from the site; Roof water from all seven houses drain to French drains which sit adjacent to each house; Water draining from the yard (excluding periods of washout when water from the yard drains to the underground tanks) is directed to an offside ditch acting as a soakaway via an interceptor; Mortalities are collected daily and stored in a secure container on site for removal under the National Fallen Stock Scheme.
-The proposed techniques for priorities for control are in line with the benchmark levels contained in the Sector Guidance Note EPR6.09 and we consider them to represent appropriate techniques for the facility.
-The permit conditions ensure compliance with relevant BREFs.
-All 7 houses are complaint with standards set out in the BAT conclusions.
 Odour management We have reviewed the odour management plan in accordance with our guidance on odour management.
 We consider that the odour management plan is satisfactory.
 Noise management We have reviewed the noise management plan in accordance with our guidance on noise assessment and control.
 We consider that the noise management plan is satisfactory.
 Permit conditions Updating permit conditions during consolidation We have updated permit conditions to those in the current generic permit template as part of permit consolidation.
 The conditions will provide the same level of protection as those in the previous permit(s).
-Use of conditions other Based on the information in the application, we consider that we do not need to
+Improvement programme Based on the information on the application, we consider that we need to impose an improvement programme.
+Please see the Site Drainage section in Key Issues above for further information.

-Aspect considered Decision than those from the template impose conditions other than those in our permit template.
 Emission limits We have decided that emission limits are required in the permit.
 BAT AELs have been added in line with the Intensive Farming sector BAT conclusions document dated 21/02/17.
-These limits are included in the permit Table S3.3.
+These limits are included in permit table S3.3.
 Monitoring We have decided that monitoring should be carried out for the parameters listed in the permit, using the methods detailed and to the frequencies specified.
+These monitoring requirements have been imposed in order to ensure compliance with Intensive Farming BAT conclusions document dated 21/02/17.
 Reporting We have specified reporting in the permit.
 We made these decisions in order to ensure compliance with Intensive Farming BAT conclusions document dated 21/02/17.
 Operator competence Management system There is no known reason to consider that the operator will not have the management system to enable it to comply with the permit conditions.
-Growth Duty Section 108 Deregulation Act 2015 - Growth duty We have considered our duty to have regard to the desirability of promoting economic growth set out in section 108(1) of the Deregulation Act 2015 and the guidance issued under section 110 of that Act in deciding whether to grant this permit.
+Growth Duty Section 108 Deregulation We have considered our duty to have regard to the desirability of promoting

+Aspect considered Decision Act 2015 - Growth duty economic growth set out in section 108(1) of the Deregulation Act 2015 and the guidance issued under section 110 of that Act in deciding whether to grant this permit.
 Paragraph 1.3 of the guidance says: "The primary role of regulators, in delivering regulation, is to achieve the regulatory outcomes for which they are responsible.
 For a number of regulators, these regulatory outcomes include an explicit reference to development or growth.
 The growth duty establishes economic growth as a factor that all specified regulators should have regard to, alongside the delivery of the protections set out in the relevant legislation."
 We have addressed the legislative requirements and environmental standards to be set for this operation in the body of the decision document above.
 The guidance is clear at paragraph 1.5 that the growth duty does not legitimise non- compliance and its purpose is not to achieve or pursue economic growth at the expense of necessary protections.
 We consider the requirements and standards we have set in this permit are reasonable and necessary to avoid a risk of an unacceptable level of pollution.
 This also promotes growth amongst legitimate operators because the standards applied to the operator are consistent across businesses in this sector and have been set to achieve the required legislative standards.